hamiltoq/CS4800/README.md

-# Automation for Data Accessioner, XSLTProcessor, and DAFixity programs
+# Automation for Data Accessioner and XSLTProcessor programs, and fixity checker using hashlib in Python

 ## Data Accessioner
 - Transfers files from disks onto a file server